Ayagikei/LifeUp-Wiki/docs/en/guide/hello_lifeup.md

 But this also means that the early settings and learning need for a period of time.

+One thing to note is that LifeUp is positioned as a to-do list, habit-forming app, not a calendar app.

 ### FAQ before use